 4. Focus Part of Your Workout on Lifting Weights and Getting Strong.

-You don’t have to aim to be super strong (unless you want to), but at least one part of your workout should include progressing the loads/weights you are using in your workouts and getting stronger over time.
+You don’t have to aim to be super strong (unless you want to), but at least one part of your workout should include progressing the loads and weights you are using in your workouts.
 Even as a female you should be aiming to build at least a little bit of muscle to supplement the figure you want.

 Most females want bigger glutes and “toned” legs right?